FMIA Week 7: A Strange Day in NFL, and Why Bucs Signed Antonio Brown - Peter King, NBC

 These are strange days in the NFL, and not just because of COVID-19.

 The starting Dallas quarterback this morning is named Ben DiNucci.
 Cam Newton, benched.
 Baker Mayfield, five TD passes in 34 minutes.
 Michael Thomas, hurt and doghoused.
 No one in a key NFC South win for the Saints over Carolina caught more passes for more yards than an undrafted Thomas understudy, Marquez Calloway.
 Three backs exceeded 100 yards Sunday: two undrafted free-agents (Jeff Wilson Jr., of North Texas and the Niners; James Robinson of Illinois State and the Jags) and one draftee, Antonio Gibson of Washington.
-For the last 30 minutes of Bills-Jets, the only person who scored was Tyler Bass (admit it: you don’t know who he is), and New York gained all of four yards.
+For the last 30 minutes of Bills-Jets, New York gained all of four yards, and the only person who scored was Tyler Bass (admit it: you don’t know who he is).

 One unbeaten team, the 6-0 Steelers.
 One winless team, the 0-7 Jets.